 Before engaging in commercial activities, companies and business operators have to register in public directories, the two most significant of which are the commercial register (Handelsregister) and the trade office register (Gewerberegister).

 Applications for registration at the commercial register, which is publically available under www.handelsregister.de, are electronically filed in publicly certified form through a notary.
 The commercial register provides information about all relevant relationships between merchants and commercial companies, including names of partners and managing directors, capital stock, liability limitations, and insolvency proceedings.
 Registration costs vary depending on the size of the company.

 Germany Trade and Invest (GTAI), the country’s economic development agency, can assist in the registration processes (https://www.gtai.de/GTAI/Navigation/EN/Invest/Investment-guide/Establishing-a-company/business-registration.html) and advise investors, including micro, small, and medium-sized enterprises (MSMEs), on how to obtain incentives.

 In the EU, MSMEs are defined as follows:

-On application, the Federal Government provides guarantees for investments by German-based companies in developing and emerging economies and former countries in transition in order to insure them against political risks.
-In order to receive guarantees, the investment must enjoy adequate legal protection in the host country.
-Commercial risks are not covered.
+The Federal Government provides political risk insurance for investments by German-based companies in developing and emerging economies and countries in transition.
+In order to receive guarantees, the host government must guarantee adequate legal protection.
+The Federal Government does not insure against commercial risks.